Ph.D. Admission Decisions

 - Academic Character: The letters of recommendation help faculty to gauge an applicant's academic character.

-For Fall Semester 2014, 260 students applied and 28 were offered admissions.
-Of those offered admissions, 12 applicants accepted our offer to join the program.
-For Fall 2014, there were 118 applicants to the Clinical area and 19 to the joint Clinical/Developmental area.
-Cognition and Neuroscience received 33 applicants, Developmental 14, Quantitative 22 and Social/Personality 54.
+For Fall 2016, 228 students applied and 40 were offered admission.
+Of those offered admission, 20 applicants accepted our offer to join the program.
+For Fall 2016, there were 133 applications to the Clinical area.
+Cognition and Neuroscience received 32 applications, Developmental 21, Quantitative 13 and Social/Personality received 29.